fyang016/rshell/README.md

 # rshell
-This project is created by Marco Rubio (mrubi005) and Franklin Yang (fyang016)
+This project is created by Marco Rubio (mrubi005) and Franklin Yang (fyang016) for CS100.

 ## What is rshell?
 Hello!